plone/training/docs/voltoaddons/blocksrestapi.md

         return value
 ```

-Then register as a subscription adapter:
+Then register it as a subscription adapter:

 ```xml
 <subscriber factory=".blocks.DatabaseQueryDeserializeTransformer"